Hamilton Truck Route Master Plan Review

 I live on Victoria and Cannon – one of the worst intersections in the city when it comes to truck traffic: 24/7/365.
 My home vibrates, I can taste fumes in the air.
 I hope change is coming.
 Trucks on our street impact every element of life.
 My children go to Davey School, with trucks passing frequently.
 It seems crazy that we have to deal with this in this day and age.
 I know it’s hard to know what the end result will be.
 Will it be wholesale changes, or small incremental changes?
 In a perfect world, can we expect that trucks will not be coming downtown past hospitals and schools, or can we expect additional signage only?
 I just want to have a general expectation as to what to expect.

-Asked at PIC-1 asked over 3 years ago
+Asked at PIC-1 asked about 4 years ago

 The first question we would ask is, “Does that truck need to be there?”
 There may be trucks that do need to be there, local deliveries, or construction sites nearby.
 We talked about types of truck: heavy, medium and light, and perhaps we would deal with whether a certain category of truck should be there.
 If you have a denser truck network, you disperse the impacts.
 If you have fewer, you have more impact on those locations, and also on links in between if they are the most direct route to and from the truck route network.
 There are a lot of things to consider, not just do we have a sign here or there.